 I used to be intimidated by watercolor.
 It seemed so unwieldy compared to the acrylic, pencil, ink, and digital media I’d grown accustomed to using during my BFA program.
 For years I shied away from it, despite the fact that those who could control it made beautiful, airy paintings that were nearly impossible to simulate in Procreate or Photoshop.

 As I got immersed in the day-to-day trappings of tech-focused jobs, my fine arts skills got stale.
 I decided to reinvigorate them with a challenge.
-In 2011 I took up one of those make-a-thing-everyday-for-a-year projects, choosing watercolor as my weapon of choice.
+In 2011 I took up one of those make-a-thing-everyday-for-a-year projects, choosing watercolor as my tool of choice.
 By forcing myself to paint watercolor nearly every day, I built up my skills from “sorta bad” to “decently good.”
 Eventually, I fell in love with it.
 Today I paint almost exclusively in watercolor.

 Something else happened during the course of that year-long project, though.
 As my watercolor skills improved, so did my efficiency with product prototyping.
 My newly acquired job, at the time, required me to develop interactive prototypes on a near-daily basis.
 I’d been having trouble moving myself from a traditional waterfall way of thinking to a rapid prototyping one, but the more I worked with watercolor, the easier prototyping became.
 I’m by no means a prototyping guru, but I’m much more effective at it than I was before my watercolor-a-day project.